 Stacey agrees.
 “Let’s just take another break and keep going.
 I want to get this wrapped up too.”

 “Okay,” says Ms. Smith.
 “As we’ve been talking, I’ve made up some charts for you.
 You’ll see that Stacey is going to end up with a bit more due to the separate property value in the house, but since she also has separate debt, the difference won’t be as great as it may have seemed originally.
 Why don’t you take a look at these during the break, and let me know if you have any questions when we come back.”

 Ms. Smith prints out the following charts and hands them to Derek and Stacey [click to enlarge]:

 In our next installment, our participants will briefly discuss these charts, and then move on to talk about income, expenses, and child support.

 To read more about Derek and Stacey’s experience with mediation, find the beginning of the series here: Divorce Mediation up Close and Personal – Derek and Stacey, Part I.

 Are you interested in mediating your divorce?
-Please contact us to schedule your free mediation consultation with one of our experienced divorce and family law mediators.
+Please contact us to schedule your initial mediation consultation with one of our experienced divorce and family law mediators.